 1. Analyze Your Resources Now — Determine what you are able to do to provide education for each of your children.
 A great tool to help with your analysis is the college cost calculator at the bottom of this page.

 2. Research Available Options — Explore plans available in your state to help you accomplish your educational goals.
 We took advantage of the Florida Prepaid Plan.
+Use the promo code Dad1718 for $25 off the applications fee.
 The states that have prepaid savings plans are Florida, Illinois, Maryland, Massachusetts, Michigan, Mississippi, Nevada, Pennsylvania, Texas, Virginia, and Washington.

 3. Familiarize Yourself with State Scholarships — Knowing the requirements your child will need to meet long before they enter high school will ensure that they don’t fall behind and can benefit.
 This state listing will get you started.